skip to main content

 New varieties of flowers have also been developed due to the demand of an ever changing market, from fragrant, colourful and fruit-bearing branches to flowers that are considered environmentally friendly.
 Israeli flower growers have also joined a project sponsored by the Netherlands to promote environmentally friendly flower production.

-Tags: flower, agriculture, growers, israel
+Tags: flower, agriculture, growers, israel, gerbera, roses, helianthus

-Flower Experts is a web site written for you by flower experts, giving you tips and advice on everything flower related, from buying flowers for the right person to facts and trends.
+Written for you by flower experts, giving you tips and advice on everything flower related.
+Read interesting flower facts and news.